Some notes on topological rings and their groups of units: Introduction

 In this article, we also give a special consideration to the $I$-adic topology.
 Especially by using the theory of topological groups and rings, we obtain the following theorem which is one of the main results of this article.
 First recall that for a given topological space $X$, by $\pi_{0}(X)$ we mean the space of connected components of $X$ and by $t(X)$ we mean the space of irreducible closed subsets of $X$.

 \begin{theorem} Let $I$ be an ideal of a commutative ring $R$.
 Consider the $I$-adic topology over $R$, then we have the following equalities of topological spaces: \end{theorem}

-In Theorem \ref{Theorem 8 zekiz}, we show that if the identity element of a topological group is dense, then its topology is trivial.
-As a consequence, a normal subgroup of a topological group is dense if and only if the topology of the quotient group is trivial (see Theorem \ref{Theorem 10 on}).
-As an application, an ideal of a topological ring is dense if and only if the topology of the quotient ring is trivial. \\

 While trying to understand the proof of the main result of Koh \cite{kwangil} we realized that this result as well as its corrected version \cite[Chap II, \S12, Theorem 12.1]{Ursul} are not true.
-Then after some efforts, we corrected this result in the right way (see Theorem \ref{Theorem 4 iv}).
-In Theorem \ref{Theorem 7 seven} we also improve one of the main results of Ganesan \cite[Theorem I]{Ganesan} which asserts that a given nonzero ring is a finite nonfield ring if and only if its zerodivisors is a finite nonzero set. \\
+Then we corrected this result in the right way (see Theorem \ref{Theorem 4 iv}).
+In Theorem \ref{Theorem 7 seven} we also improve one of the main results of Ganesan \cite[Theorem I]{Ganesan} which asserts that a given nonzero ring is a finite nonfield ring if and only if its zerodivisors is a finite nonzero set.
+We also correct a mathematical error on Wikipedia web pages (see Remark \ref{Remark 3-three 2025}).